A rustic Fresh Plum Cake is a fabulous dessert option for summer picnics and parties. Serve warm with ice cream!

 A hearty, yet elegant cake that needs no cream or sauce to perfect it.

 The plums add a juicy tang to this dense buttery cake, so it’s flavorful enough to stand alone.

-That makes this Fresh Plum Cake a perfect dessert to take to a barbecue or even a holiday party.
+That makes this Fresh Plum Cake a perfect dessert to take to a barbecue or summer party when stone fruit is fresh and in season.
 This is just the kind of dessert I’d wrap up and put in my picnic basket for an evening concert at the park.
 No hassle, big impact.

 Fresh Plum Cake

 - Whisk together the flour, baking powder, salt and 1/2 teaspoon of pumpkin pie spice.